w3c/wai-atag-report-tool/README.md

 ## Status

-This project is an early prototype.
+This project is a prototype that is currently under review by the Education & Outreach Working Group.

 ## Development